aws/karpenter-provider-aws/designs/statefulset-disruption.md

 ## Problem A. Preventing 6+ minute delays

-If volumes are not unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and will wait 6 minutes[^4] before treating the volume as unmounted and moving forward with a volume detach.
+If `ReadWriteOnce` volumes are not unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and safe to attach to new node.
+Kubernetes will wait 6 minutes[^4] and ensure Node is `unhealthy` before treating the volume as unmounted and moving forward with a volume detach.
 See [EBS CSI 6-minute delay FAQ](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#6-minute-delays-in-attaching-volumes)

 Cluster operator will see a `FailedAttachVolume` event with `Multi-Attach error`